heshoots/maxprettyjohns/_posts/2015-06-05-vinyl-wrapping-fightstick.md

-Firstly, I really recommend watching some of Avalon's "Wrap It Right" videos, the advice is great and very helpful with some parts of the stick corners and deep channels especially.
+Firstly, I really recommend watching some of Avalon's "Wrap It Right" videos, the advice is great and very helpful with some parts of the stick, corners and deep channels especially.
 Also, do not rush it, a good job may take many hours to complete successfully.
 I spent about 5 hours on mine rushing towards the end, this lead to some bad results and mistakes.